Alpine Crochet Stitch Tutorial – Add Stunning Texture to Your Crochet Projects

 2. Make a relaxing spa day out of cleaning the bathroom.
 Put on your favorite album, light a few candles, and grab your alpine-stitched washcloth for an at-home spa experience while you give your sink and tub a much-needed scrub.

 3. Turn cleaning into an enjoyable activity with the whole family!
-Invite young and old people to craft their washcloths because it's a great introduction to learning to crochet.
+Invite young and old people to craft their own washcloths, as it’s a great introduction to learning to crochet.

 Or for really little ones, make it a game to use them together for a friendly cleaning competition.
 It may even inspire a few helpful habits in the long run.